1098T FAQ

 TO WHAT ADDRESS WILL MY FORM 1098-T BE MAILED?

-If you did not consent to electronic delivery, the University will mail Form 1098-T to the student at the student’s home address as listed in the University’s records as of the January date the forms are prepared.
+For forms not delivered electronically, the University will mail Form 1098-T to the student at the student’s home address as listed in the University’s records as of the January date the forms are prepared.

 WHAT HAPPENS IF AMOUNTS REPORTED ON A PRIOR YEAR’S FORM 1098-T WERE ADJUSTED THIS YEAR?